Program Coordinator: Sherry Serdikoff, Ph.D., BCBA-D, CP

 How is behavior analysis related to psychology?

-- Yes.
-To become a counselor or therapist, it usually requires students to get a master's or doctoral degree.
-A bachelor's degree in behavior analysis will qualify students to apply for these advanced degree programs in behavior analysis, psychology, or programs specifically in counseling or clinical psychology.
-Students who receive their bachelor's in behavior analysis, and their bachelor's level certification in behavior analysis (see www.bacb.com), can provide some services without requiring an additional advanced degree.
+- To become a counselor or therapist, usually requires students to get a master's or doctoral degree.
+A bachelor's degree in behavior analysis will qualify students to apply for these advanced degree programs in behavior analysis, psychology, or counseling.
+Students who earn their bachelor's in behavior analysis, and their bachelor's level BCaBA certification in behavior analysis (see www.bacb.com), can provide some services, under the supervision of a BCBA, without requiring an additional advanced degree.

 What degree do I need to have a career in behavior analysis?

 - Individuals with a bachelor's degree in behavior analysis can work in a variety of areas.
-With a bachelor's degree and the BCaBA credential (see www.bacb.com), many behavior analysts work directly with individuals with autism or other developmental disabilities.
+With a bachelor's degree and the BCaBA credential (see https://www.bacb.com/bcaba/), many behavior analysts work directly with individuals with autism or other developmental disabilities.
 Many behavior analysts decide to pursue a master's degree since it provides more opportunities in the job market.
-Some behavior analysts also pursue a doctoral degree in order to run their own business or teach/conduct research at colleges and universities.
+Some behavior analysts also pursue a doctoral degree in order to teach or conduct research at colleges and universities.

 What kind of job can I get with a degree in behavior analysis?